midnightbreakfast/web/_src/magazine/_posts/issue003/2014-08-27-see-you-in-the-morning.md

   {% include picture.html path=page.featured_image %}
 </figure>

+[image of cassette tape]

-Louise turned on the radio in the car, to that afternoon show on the college station—those girls don’t always work the board right.
+Louise turned on the radio in the car, to that afternoon show on the college station — those girls don’t always work the board right.
 Both their names begin with K and they sound glossy.
 Sometimes they are nervous about liking what they like, which is dumb.
 It’s not like music can make you sick.
 I remember once I was making a mixtape for Ben and I sat four or five minutes, deciding whether to use a song that had “fuck” in it.
 Then I realized how dumb I was being.
 I didn’t ask them to put it in.
 It wasn’t about me.

 In the car we just listened a while.
 One nice thing about the station is they don’t have to play anything corporate or brand-new, so for example, right now, the girls were playing Bo Diddley.
 I wondered if Louise thought, What kind of a moron picks her first kiss in front of a refrigerator?
 I looked at her fingernails, which were all different blues and one gold, bright against the steering wheel.
 She got a cigarette from the glove compartment and her hair brushed my knee.
 She rolled down her window and breeze poured into the car like water, and we just went over a bridge.